leodeslf/leaf/prebuild/ux/dont_make_me_think.md

 **Number of rounds of testing:**|Typically one or two per project.|One every month.
 **Number of participants in each round:**|Eight or more.|Three.
 **How do you choose the participants?**|Recruit carefully to find people who are like your target audience.|Recruit loosely, if necessary.
 Doing frequent testing is more important than testing "actual" users.
-**Where do you test?**|Off-site, in a rented facility with an observation room with a one-way mirror.|On-site, with observer in a conference room using screen sharing software to watch.
+**Where do you test?**|Off-site, in a rented facility with an observation room with a one-way mirror.|On-site, with an observer in a conference room using screen sharing software to watch.
 **Who watches?**|Full days of off-site testing means not many people will observe firsthand.|Half day of on-site testing means more people can see the tests "live".
 **Reporting:**|Someone takes at least a week to prepare a briefing or write a Big Honkin' Report (25-50 pages).|A 1-2 page email summarizes decisions made during the team's debriefing.
-**Who identifies the problems?**|The person running the tests usually analyzes the results and recommends changes.|The entire development team and any interested stakeholders meet over the lunch the same day to compare notes and decide what to fix.
+**Who identifies the problems?**|The person running the tests usually analyzes the results and recommends changes.|The entire development team and any interested stakeholders meet over lunch the same day to compare notes and decide what to fix.
 **Primary purpose:**|Identify as many problems as possible (sometimes hundreds), then categorize them and prioritize them by severity.|Identify the most serious problems and commit to fixing them before the next round of testing.
 **Out-of-pocket costs:**|$5.000 to $10.000 per round if you hire someone to do it.|A few hundred dollars or less per round.